AuriMoogle/AdventOfCode2024/README.md

 **So to answer the initial question: Just because it's fun to find out!**

 I will be happy when I can solve even one of the problems.
 I hope there is some kind of file reader or this experiment will be over before it starts.
-I will not solve the puzzles if I have to manually type the input into the memory addresses.
+I will not solve the puzzles if I have to type the input into the memory addresses manually.
 Most input files have over 1000 lines!

+## Can I see code?
+Yes, the complete code is in the repository.
+Because Codesys saves everything in one big file, I copied the code for the completed days into the 'readableCode' folder so you can see it without downloading the repository.